spencerparkin/AudioDataLib/README.md

  * Load MIDI files.
  * Load SF2 (sound-font) files.
  * Mix/convert PCM/float audio for real-time playback of SFX.
 (You provide the audio callback.)
  * Playback MIDI files.
-(You provide access to the input MIDI port.)
+(You provide access to the MIDI port where messages are sent.)
  * Synthesize MIDI messages into real-time, SF-based audio.
-(You provide access to the output MIDI port.)
+(You provide access to the MIDI port where message are received.)

 ## Documentation